vmikk/phylonext_manual/docs/inputdata.md

   https://api.gbif.org/v1/occurrence/download/request
 ```

+Please note the download ID returned by `curl`.
-To check the status of the request, use:
+To check the status of the request and get the download link, use:
 ``` bash
 curl -Ss https://api.gbif.org/v1/occurrence/download/0003936-220831081235567 | jq .
 ```
 (don't forget to replace the download ID!)

-To download the results (zip archive with parquet files), use
+To download the results (zip archive with parquet files), use:
 ``` bash
 mkdir -p ~/GBIF_dumps
 cd ~/GBIF_dumps